 First, complete the online application and pay the $100 application fee.
 VSA will notify you that we have received your application.
 We will begin processing your application, which will take 2 to 3 weeks.
 We will notify you via email whether you are accepted into the program, at which point you must pay the $1,395 registration fee (£1,200 for UK-based classes).
 Upon registration you can choose your payment plan and/or explore financing options with VSA.

 First, complete the online application and pay the $99 application fee.
 VSA will immediately begin processing your application, which may take up to 2 weeks.
 We will notify you via email whether you are accepted into the program, at which point you will pay your Online DTC tuition in full, begin making installment payments directly with VSA, or pay the $100 down-payment due if you are financing your tuition.

 Is there an application fee?

-There is a refundable application fee of $100 US dollars for the in-person Dog Trainer Course which is due upon submission of your application.
+There is a refundable application fee of $100 US dollars for the In-Person Dog Trainer Course ($99 for the Online Dog Trainer Course) which is due upon submission of your application.
 If accepted, this amount is credited towards your total tuition.
-If you do not enroll in the DTC due to mentor issues or other specific scenarios, VSA will refund your application fee.
-There is no application fee for the Online Dog Trainer Course.
+If you do not enroll in the course, VSA will refund your application fee.

 When should I submit my DTC application?